 The many different kinds of businesses in the much smaller services sector will also bring strong growth.
 Much like the other fast-growing segments, growth in the service sector will be driven by the increasing number of establishments using higher value products.
 Although product use in retail and wholesale businesses and related warehouses is very similar to the services segment, growth is expected to be slower, due to the ever growing importance of ecommerce and online sales placing pressure on brick and mortar establishments.
 Similar weakness will limit growth in the industrial and financial markets, with an outright decline in the number of banking and credit union offices severely limiting sales to the financial market.

-To learn more about the demand for door locks and security hardware and storage equipment, see the recent industry study Mechancial Security Products published by The Freedonia Group, a reliable and unbiased market research firm and a division of MarketResearch.com.
+For additional information about the demand for door locks and security hardware and storage equipment, see the industry study Mechanical Security Products published by The Freedonia Group, a reliable and unbiased market research firm and a division of MarketResearch.com.

 In addition, be sure to check out a free, newly released ebook titled Services and Equipment Trends in the Security Industry, which offers a concise overview of this complex sector.